 Verified for macOS Tahoe 26.2

-Fix Background Items Loop
+How to Fix Background Items Loop in macOS Sequoia 15.x

 macOS Sequoia keeps telling you "Background Items Added"?
 You're not alone.
 This is a known bug where the background item daemon gets stuck in a notification loop.